instadeepai/jumanji/docs/environments/cvrp.md

 ```

 ## Reward
-The reward is 0 at every step except for the last step, where the reward is
+The reward is 0 at every step but the last, where the reward is
-the length of the path chosen by the agent.
+the negative of the length of the path chosen by the agent.

 ## Registered Versions 📖
 - `CVRP100-v0`, CVRP problem with 100 nodes with demand (randomly generated).